 Upper ocean processes, including the reemergence mechanism contribute to interannual and decadal variability of the extratropical oceans.
 Pronounced decadal fluctuations occurred over the North Pacific during the 20th century, which Mantua et al. (1997) termed the Pacific Decadal Oscillation (PDO) based on transitions between relatively stable states of the dominant pattern of North Pacific SST anomalies.
 The spatial structure of the PDO resembles a horseshoe with anomalies of one sign in the central Pacific and anomalies of the opposite sign around the rim of the basin.
 The SST transitions were accompanied by widespread changes in the atmosphere, ocean and marine ecosystems (e.g. Miller et al. 1994; Trenberth and Hurrell 1994; Benson and Trites 2002).
-The myriad of mechanisms proposed to explain extratropical decadal climate variability, including the PDO, can be classified into three broad categories: extratropical, tropically forced and those due to tropical-extratropical interactions.
-Extratropical mechanisms for SST variability include stochastic atmospheric fluctuations which force the ocean via surface heat fluxes and by wind driven adjustments in the ocean circulation via long baroclinic Rossby waves (Frankignoul et al. 1997; Jin 1997; Zorita and Frankignoul 1997).
-The latter may be especially important for decadal variability as westward propagating Rossby waves integrate wind stress forcing (Sturges and Hong 1995; Frankignoul et al. 1997) and the first baroclinic Rossby wave, which is strongly forced by the wind, takes approximately 5-8 years to cross the ocean in midlatitudes (Latif and Barnett 1994).
+The myriad of mechanisms proposed to explain decadal climate variability in the North Pacific, including the PDO, can be classified into three broad categories: extratropical, tropically forced and those due to tropical-extratropical interactions.

+Extratropical mechanisms for SST variability include stochastic atmospheric fluctuations that force the ocean through surface heat fluxes and by wind-driven adjustments in the ocean circulation via Rossby waves (Frankignoul et al. 1997; Jin 1997; Zorita and Frankignoul 1997).
+The latter may be especially important for decadal variability as the westward propagating the long first baroclinic Rossby waves integrate wind stress forcing (Sturges and Hong 1995; Frankignoul et al. 1997) and take approximately 5-8 years to cross the North Pacific (Latif and Barnett 1994).
 Variability in the thermocline associated with Rossby wave dynamics influences SSTs in the vicinity of the western boundary current and its extension (Miller et al. 1998; Deser et al. 1999; Schneider and Miller 2001).
 If these SSTs exert a strong positive feedback on the atmospheric circulation, air-sea interaction combined with fluctuations in the extratropical ocean gyres may result in self-sustaining decadal oscillations (Latif and Barnett 1994, 1996; Miller and Schneider 2000).

-Atmospheric teleconnections from the tropical Pacific can impact North Pacific SSTs either through variability in the surface forcing at decadal time scales (Trenberth 1990, Graham et al. 1994, Deser et al. 2004) or by ENSO-related forcing on interannual time scales which is subsequently integrated, or "reddened", by the reemergence mechanism and wind forced Rossby waves in the North Pacific (Newman et al. 2003; Schneider and Cornuelle 2005).
+In tropically forced mechanisms for the PDO, atmospheric teleconnections from the equatorial Pacific can impact North Pacific SSTs either through variability in the surface fluxes at decadal time scales (Trenberth 1990, Graham et al. 1994, Deser et al. 2004) or by ENSO-related forcing on interannual time scales which is subsequently integrated, or "reddened", by the reemergence mechanism and wind forced Rossby waves in the North Pacific (Newman et al. 2003; Schneider and Cornuelle 2005).

 In the tropical-extratropical mechanisms for decadal variability, the atmospheric component is essentially the same as in the tropical forcing paradigm, but the decadal time scale is set by the ocean, either through the advection of ocean thermal anomalies from the North Pacific to the equator (Gu and Philander 1997) or by changes in the strength of the tropical-extratropical circulation (Kleeman et al. 1999; McPhaden and Zhang 2002).
-The equatorward flow is part of a shallow (< 500 m) overturning circulation, termed the subtropical-tropical cell (STC): subtropical water subducts into the main thermocline, upwells at the Equator, and then returns to the subtropics in the thin surface Ekman layer (e.g. Molinari et al. 2003).
+The equatorward flow is part of a shallow (< 500 m) overturning circulation, termed the subtropical cell (STC), where subtropical water subducts into the main thermocline, upwells at the Equator, and then returns to the subtropics in the thin surface Ekman layer (e.g. Molinari et al. 2003).